 Q16.
-Since your SOL clinic visit on (date), are there times when you stop for breath when walking at your own pace on level ground?
+Since our last telephone interview with you on (date), are there times when you stop for breath when walking at your own pace on level ground?

 This question inquires about shortness of breath in the context of active movement in a normal stride and pace of walking (not running or walking fast).